-GSMA, for example, notes that an increase in locally relevant content by itself will not lead to more meaningful engagement if people do not have the skills to access and use such content (2016a).
-GSMA also suggests that content availability and relevance roughly correlate with a country's economic status.
+also suggests that content availability and relevance roughly correlate with a country's economic status.
 Developing countries, particularly in the Middle East and North Africa, Asia Pacific and Sub-Saharan Africa, are more likely to 'suffer from a lack of locally relevant content relative to their more economically developed peers' (GSMA, 2016a).
-(The ways in which barriers affect specific regions are discussed in more detail in Part B of this paper.)
+(The ways in which barriers affect specific regions are discussed in more detail in Part B of this resource.)

-Access inequalities and barriers like content availability not only affect those in developing countries more profoundly, but also those in rural areas, cultural minorities, women, refugees, and disadvantaged groups.
+Access inequalities and barriers like content availability not only affect those in developing countries more profoundly, but also those in rural areas as well as cultural minorities, women, refugees, and disadvantaged groups.
 The World Bank notes that there are still 'persistent digital divides across gender, geography, age, and income dimensions within each country' (2016).
-GSMA similarly points out that social norms and disparities in terms of levels of education and income compound other barriers to meaningful access, leading to significant digital divides (2016a).
+GSMA similarly points out that social norms and disparities in terms of levels of education and income compound other barriers to meaningful access, which leads to significant digital divides (2016a).
 APC argues that social inequalities have to be taken into account when addressing connectivity challenges (2016b):

-...those with the least connectivity are by and large also those who are most excluded economically, socially and politically.
+[T]hose with the least connectivity are by and large also those who are most excluded economically, socially and politically.
 Their lack of access is first and foremost a result of this exclusion and while the internet may present opportunities for some social advancement, it will not alter the structural social and economic processes that causes inequality and exclusion in the first place.

-The need to specifically consider the barriers women face in gaining access was stressed by various contributors (e.g. GSMA, 2015a).
-The IGF's BPF on Gender and Access 2016 points out that women are less likely and/or able to benefit from access to the Internet than men, particularly in developing countries (2016).
-Recent statistics from the International Telecommunication Union (ITU) indicate that men are more likely to have access to the Internet in all regions of the world, with the global Internet user gender gap actually growing from 11% in 2013 to 12.2% in 2016 (2016a).
-This tendency is evident in developing countries but less so in developed countries, where access inequalities improved from 5.8% in 2013 to 2.8%.
+The need to specifically consider the barriers women face in gaining access was stressed by various contributors (e.g., GSMA, 2015a).
+The IGF's BPF on Gender and Access 2016 underscored that women are less likely and/or able to benefit from access to the Internet than men, particularly in developing countries (2016).
+Recent statistics from the ITU indicate that men are more likely to have access to the Internet in all regions of the world, with the global Internet user gender gap actually growing from 11% in 2013 to 12.2% in 2016 (2016a).
+This tendency is evident in developing countries but less so in developed countries, where access inequalities improved from 5.8% in 2013 to 2.8% in 2016.
 At 23%, the access gap is the largest in Africa and the smallest in the Americas (2%).
-In Least Developed Countries (LDCs), furthermore, only approximately one in seven people will be online by the end of 2016 -and only 31% of them will be women (Broadband Commission, 2016:46).
+Furthermore, in Least Developed Countries (LDCs), furthermore, approximately one out of seven people will be online by the end of 2016 - and only 31% of them will be women (Broadband Commission, 2016:46).

 GSMA notes that gaps such as the gender digital divide, for instance, are 'driven by a complex set of socio-economic and cultural barriers' demanding 'targeted intervention'.
-GSMA takes the view that when women have access to the Internet through, for instance, mobile phones, 'there are significant benefits not only for women themselves, but for their communities and the broader economy as well (2015a).
+GSMA takes the view that when women have access to the Internet through, for instance, mobile phones, 'there are significant benefits not only for women themselves, but for their communities and the broader economy as well

+(2015a).
 The reasons for these discrepancies, along with initiatives that help to overcome these barriers to access, are also investigated in more detail in the IGF BPF on Gender and Access 2016.